mlflow/mlflow/docs/source/models.rst

 if necessary.
 Generally, only upcasts (e.g. integer -> long or float -> double) are considered to be safe.
 If the types cannot be made compatible, MLflow will raise an error.

-How To Log Models With Signature
+How To Log Models With Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The model signature can be :py:func:`inferred <mlflow.models.infer_signature>`
 from datasets with valid model input (e.g. the training dataset with target